khanhlee/khanhlee.github.io/_pages/about.md

 * Prior to joining TMU, I was a Research Fellow at the Medical Humanities Research Cluster, School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
 I received my MS and PhD degree in the Department of Computer Science and Engineering, Graduate Program in Biomedical Informatics, [Yuan Ze University (YZU)](https://www.yzu.edu.tw/), Taiwan.

 # Recent News
+* November 06, 2024.
+Our paper [Development and validation of a machine learning model for predicting drug-drug interactions with oral diabetes medications](https://doi.org/10.1016/j.ymeth.2024.10.012) has been published in <i>Methods</i>.
 * July 01, 2024.
 Congratulations to Dr. Tran Nguyen Tuan Minh on passing his dissertation defense at TMU and becoming a PhD holder.
 * June 03, 2024.
 Congratulations to Dr. Tran Thi Oanh on passing her dissertation defense at TMU and becoming a PhD holder.
 * April 30, 2024.
 Our paper [Enhancing Nasopharyngeal Carcinoma Survival Prediction: Integrating Pre- and Post-Treatment MRI Radiomics with Clinical Data](https://doi.org/10.1007/s10278-024-01109-7) has been published in <i>Journal of Imaging Informatics in Medicine</i>.